 - Do not share personal items such as razors and toothbrushes.

 - Practice safer sex.

-Hepatitis C virus cannot be spread by casual contact, such as holding hands, kissing, coughing or sneezing, breastfeeding, sharing eating utensils or drinking glasses.
+Hepatitis C virus cannot be spread by casual contacts, such as holding hands, kissing, coughing or sneezing, breastfeeding, sharing eating utensils or drinking glasses.

-Treatment mainly depends upon medical and general health condition of the patient.
+Treatment mainly depends upon the medical and general health condition of the patient.

 Homeopathy is one of the most popular holistic systems of medicine.
-The selection of remedy is based on individual patient and symptoms similarity by using holistic approach.
+The selection of remedies is based on the individual patient and symptoms similarity by using a holistic approach.